Liver Cancer Treatment Information

 - Discussion of treatment options

 With this information, our team will meet weekly as a collaborative tumor board to review each patient’s condition individually, come up with the most effective treatment plan and monitor the patient’s progress during his or her liver cancer treatment.
 Because our experts are involved in some of the latest drug studies and clinical trials, and our physicians utilize the most advanced techniques, our patients and their families can rest assured that they’re receiving the best liver cancer treatment available.
 In fact, our dedication to individualized patient care and continued research has led to Moffitt Cancer Center being named a Comprehensive Cancer Center by the National Cancer Institute.

-We do not require a referral for our patients to visit Moffitt Cancer Center’s liver cancer program and speak with our oncologists.
-Call 1-888-MOFFITT to schedule an appointment or complete our new patient registration form.
+We do not require a referral for our patients to visit Moffitt Cancer Center’s liver cancer program and speak with a liver cancer specialist.
+Call 1-888-663-3488 to schedule an appointment or complete our new patient registration form.